 - We fixed an issue where on narrow devices activities in Timeline might slightly overlap the scrollbar.

 - We fixed an issue where you might unexpectedly get an error saying no supported app is installed, after clicking certain activities in Timeline, even though a supported app was installed.

-- We fixed an issue resulting in pinning to app icons to the taskbar taking longer than usual recently.
+- We fixed an issue resulting in pinning app icons to the taskbar taking longer than usual recently.

-- We fixed an issue where after setting a pin and removing it, the option to setup a pin from the lock screen could get stuck as the default login method, rather than the login screen remembering your preferred login method.
+- We fixed an issue where after setting a pin and removing it, the option to set up a pin from the lock screen could get stuck as the default login method, rather than the login screen remembering your preferred login method.

 - We’ve made some adjustments to improve the amount of CPU that cdpusersvc uses.

 - We fixed an issue resulting in New button in Snip & Sketch not working.